A framework for rank identities -- With a view towards operator algebras: Overview of Results

-In Lemma \ref{lem:idem_rank}, we show that the rank of an idempotent in $\mathscr{R}$ is equal to the trace of the idempotent, using which we prove Theorem \ref{thm:sum_of_idem_fva}.
-Viewed in isolation, note that the statement of Theorem \ref{thm:sum_of_idem_fva} does not involve the rank $\fr$.
+Using the fact that the rank of an idempotent in $\mathscr{R}$ is equal to the trace of the idempotent, we prove Theorem \ref{thm:sum_of_idem_fva} mentioned below.
+Viewed in isolation, note that the statement of Theorem \ref{thm:sum_of_idem_fva} does not involve the rank $\fr _c$.
 0.1in